richi3f-zz/pokemon-trading-spreadsheet/README.md

 * Display breedables, valuable Pokémon (e.g., shinies or RNGs), wants or your NFT collection
 * Faster loading than sharing a Google Sheets document
-* Filter Pokémon by generation, gender ratio, Poké Ball, shinyness or HA
+* Filter Pokémon by generation, gender ratio, Poké Ball, shinyness, etc.
 * Search for Pokémon (thanks to [Armienn](https://github.com/Armienn))
+* Generate a Reddit table to share just the Pokémon you want

 ## How to Use